CJOcode/Charlie-first-day/githubpractice.md

 #### HOPE THIS WORKS
 - This is fun!
 - Getting there
 - My dog is lonely
 - getting closer
 - i'm having fun too!
+- I'm getting the hang of this

 GitHub Intro Notes
 Day One Coding